Story of Ted Weisgal and Leisure Learning Unlimited

 No more share of the profits.
 This was a huge blow to Ted.

-Ted told me that Donna had not anticipated that her business would become so lucrative so quickly.
+Ted told me that Deborah had not anticipated that her business would become so lucrative so quickly.
 Her suggestion basically meant that Ted would become an employee rather than a partner.

 less reward for his efforts and far less control